electric-sql/pglite/docs/docs/api.md

   ```

 - `startParams?: string[]` <br />
-  An array of strings that will be passed to the Postgres process.
+  An array of strings that will be passed to the Postgres process as start parameters.
 This is the set of parameters one would pass to a native PostgreSQL instance.

   ```ts
   import { PGlite } from '@electric-sql/pglite'